 If you would like to change your PIN code you can do so after you have signed in to your account by selecting the 'Edit Profile' button once you click your name in the top right hand corner of the screen, which you should see once you have logged in.
 Scoll down the page and click on change passcode button.

 Library card holders may renew their own materials online.
 All material can be renewed except for materials with reserves and materials on which you owe fines.

 We do send out over dues to remind you of late items, but these can be emailed to you if you supply us with your email address.
-You can do this by popping into the library or by signing in to your library account.
+You can do this by visiting any South Ayrshire library or by logging in to your online library membership.

-Select the 'Modify Personal Information" button on your library record to open the page that will allow you to enter your email address.
+Select the 'Modify Personal Information" button on your library record.
 Simply enter your email address in the space provided and select submit, you can update these details at any time.
 Data Protection: We will only use information you have given us to help us deliver and improve our library service.

 To be able to submit a request you must be Signed in to your library account.

 There are many ways to search the library catalogue.
 The links and information below will give you tips on searching for specific kinds of items.

 Wildcards: Words may be right-hand truncated using an asterisk ('*') in place of other characters.
 The '*' wildcard may also be embedded in a search string.
 You may use '?' to replace a single character anywhere within a word.
 Examples : environment* polic*, wom?n